jalspt/daredata_challenge/SOLUTION.md

 - Admin user with full access
 - DS user with read-only access
 - MLE user with full access to the public schema
-- Created initialization scripts in the `db_admin` directory
+- Created initialization script in the `db_admin` directory for initial table creation

 #### Airflow for Workflow Orchestration